What are the Five Hardest Industries to get ranked?

 You may notice that your junk email folder is currently full of emails from companies in these industries, hounding you to use the money you win from their poker website to buy penis enlargement pills to take while you look at their porn.
 That’s because these industries are so large, and these kinds of companies are such cutthroats that they have no reservations about sending out ridiculous amounts of spam emails and doing whatever it takes to be on top of the search engine results.

-As a rule of thumb we don’t even accept clients for SEO marketing services in some of these industries because we know it will take some sort of miracle (or about a million bucks) to make their website rank well.
-And since they are all pretty dang unholy as it is, we figured God might not be so forthcoming with such a miracle (and the prospective client probably won’t want to pony up the million bucks).
+As a rule of thumb, we don’t even accept clients for SEO marketing services in some of these industries because we know it will take some miracle (or about a million bucks) to make their website rank well.
+And since they are all pretty dang unholy as it is, we figured God might not be so forthcoming with such a miracle (and the prospective client probably won’t want to pay a million bucks).

-From steroids to penis enlargement pills, in my experience this is one of the hardest (pardon the pun) industries to get ranked for.
-Although an argument could be made that there are just so many useless, spammy, pill peddling websites out there that it might not be too difficult to rank a legitimate pill selling business with a well built website (but one would actually have to exist first).
+From steroids to penis enlargement pills, in my experience, this is one of the hardest (pardon the pun) industries to get ranked for.
+Although an argument could be made that there are just so many useless, spammy, pill-peddling websites out there that it might not be too difficult to rank a legitimate pill selling business with a well-built website (but one would have to exist first).

 Google search for Viagra: 82,100,000 results.

 People love to gamble, and partly due to the popularity of all things poker and Texas hold ’em related, gambling websites have exploded in popularity over the past five years or so.
 I’m pretty sure it’s illegal to gamble online, which is probably why this industry has such an overwhelming amount of spam sending, black hat website having, bottom feeders.
 Sure there are some legit operations (still illegal I think) but they are the exception to the rule.
 With so many ruthless competitors playing the linking game, it is insanely hard to bring a new site to the top of the rankings.